utshomax/postman-docs/src/pages/docs/postman-flows/flows-intro/building-your-first-flow.md

 <!-- vale Postman.Spelling = YES -->

-## Creating a collection and adding a request
+## Creating a request and a collection

 Begin by creating a new collection and adding a GET request.